Abjad/abjad/docs/source/first_steps/audience.rst

 * Style everything with LilyPond.

-The primary intuition behind Abjad is that music tends to be full of patterns, and composers should be able to work programmatically with the patterned parts of the music we compose.
+The primary intuition behind Abjad is that music tends to be full of patterns, and composers should be able to work programmatically with patterned parts of the music we compose.
 Abjad provides an interface to this type of thinking: string manipulation, pattern matching, all the techniques of programming become available as part of composition.